Food Scraps Pickup Program FAQ

 How are the bags sorted from the trash?

-Robotic sorting technology will be used to separate the food scrap bags from the trash.
+Robotic sorting technology will be used to identify and separate the program-specific food scrap bags from the trash.
 View the “What happens after collection?” video on the Learn More page to see how the process works.

 How is the food scrap pickup program being paid for?